SiphoGit/inventory_manager/README.md

 ## Features
 - Determine product with the lowest quantity.
 - Determine product with the highest quantity.
-- Calculate total worth of each item
+- Calculate total worth of each item.
-- Displays data ina table format
+- Update shoe details.
+- Delete shoe.

 ## Tech Stack